 Public Health England.
 2017.
 Guidance: Health Matters: child dental health.

-Public Health England and Department of Health.
-2017.
+Office for Health Improvement and Disparities, Department of Health and Social Care, NHS England, and NHS Improvement.
 Delivering better oral health: an evidence-based toolkit for prevention.
-Third edition.
-London: Public Health England.
+2021.
+London.

-Public Health England.
-2019.
+Office for Health Improvement and Disparities.
+2022.
 Child Oral Health – applying All Our health.

 E-learning for Healthcare.
 Date unavailable.
 E-Den.